w3c-fedid/FedCM/explainer/HOWTO.md

 ## Available functionality

-As of December 2021, Chrome supports the mediation-oriented flow on mobile.
+As of February 2022, Chrome supports the mediation-oriented flow on Android.

 From the Relying Party (RP):